 Data types specify the type of data that a variable can store.
-Whenever a variable is defined in C++, the compiler allocates some memory for that variable based on the data type with which it is declared as every data type requires a different amount of memory.
+Whenever a variable is defined in C++, the compiler reserves a specific amount of memory for the variable according to its data type. with which it is declared as every data type requires a different amount of memory.